ad3m3r5/TiltedEvolution-Docker/README.md

     * If done while running, the config will be overwritten with the running config

 * Updating the Server
-  * Pterodactyl should automatically pull the latest image when starting the server
+  * Pterodactyl should automatically pull the latest image when (re)starting the server